 New Zealand: World's Best Scenic Rail Journey

-Once you cross the ocean and make it down to the southern island and make your way even further south, you will drive through mountain ranges, climb up hills and winding roads, pass large lakes and sights like no other.
+Once you cross the ocean and make it down to the southern island and head even further south, you will cross through mountain ranges, climb up hills and winding roads, travel past large lakes and sights like no other.

 Price Range: $$$$